shakfu/py-js/README.md

     api.post(f"set {buf.n_samples} samples to buffer {name}")
 ```

-See the `examples` folder and the `patchers/tests`  folder for actual examples of use.
+See the `examples/tests` folder and the `patchers/tests`  folder for more examples.

 ## Packaging

-This project has a builtin features to package, sign, notarize and deploy python3 externals for Max/MSP.
+This project has builtin features to package, sign, notarize and deploy python3 externals for Max/MSP.

 These features are implemented in `py-js/source/project/py/builder/packaging.py` and are exposed via two interfaces: